 How to cook eggs for Easter?

-What do you do for Easter?
+What to do for Easter?

-On the Easter table it is worth to prepare salmon in various combinations - it fits perfectly with spinach as a tartalet, you can prepare carpaccio and potato pancakes.
-Meat pies from puff pastry and various types of pâtés will also be a great Easter snack.
-The pâtés do not have to be just meat from liver or rabbit, it is worth trying to make them also in vegetarian version from lentils or green peas.
+On the Easter table it is worth preparing salmon in various combinations - it goes well with spinach as tartalettes, you can prepare carpaccio and potato potato pancakes.
+Meat pies made from puff pastry and various types of puff pastry are also great Easter snacks. kind of pâtés.
+Pâtés do not have to be just meat pâté made of liver or rabbit, it is worth trying to make them also in a vegetarian version with lentils or green peas.

-What do you cook for Easter dinner?
+What to cook for Easter dinner?